 The messages will output a reason code for the error.
 Issue?
 SQL20305 or?
 SQL20306 from the Command Line Processor to look up the explanation and user response for the corresponding reason code.
-A generated XQuery statement is output to the db2diag.log logfile to help you locate the failing XML node values.
+A generated XQuery statement is output to the db2diag log file to help you locate the failing XML node values.

-If SQL20305N is issued by the load utility, the generated XQuery statements to locate the failing node values are not written to the db2diag.log logfile.
+If SQL20305N is issued by the load utility, the generated XQuery statements to locate the failing node values are not written to a db2diag log file.
 To generate these XQuery statements, the import utility must be run on the failing rows that were not loaded.
 See "Loading XML data" and "Resolving indexing errors when loading XML data" in the DB2 Information Center for additional information.